HsinHeng/TaiwanStockCrawler/README.md

 This application is used to fetch the TSE(上市), OTC(上櫃) and TAIEX, TPEX(上市,上櫃指數), I will keep implement the new features and performance.
 Let's Start.

 # Feature
-1. High performance, fetch 1556 data durgin 1 sec. (implemented by multi-threading and Queue)
+1. High performance, fetch 1556 data during 1 sec. (implemented by multi-thread and queue)
 2. Enable to fetch TSE, OTC, TAIEX and TPEX data.
 3. Enable to fetch history data.